 Paul Brandt is a psychotherapist specializing in individual, couples and family therapy.
-He has maintained a private practice in the Salt Lake City area for thirty years.
+He has maintained a private practice in the Salt Lake City area for thirty-five years.

 In addition, Paul has lead worshops, presented at conferences and spoken to general audiences on the topics of "Discovering the Lost Self", "Living From The Inside Out", "Being Your Own Therapist", "Taking the Danger Out of Anger", "Courage In Love", and "Intimacy: The Ultimate Adventure".
 Paul has written articles and papers on these subjects and is the author of Alone But Not Lonely.